Pointe shoe: Sole

 The sole is thin and covers only part of the bottom of the pointe shoe so as to remain inconspicuous.

 For most pointe shoes, the sole is constructed from a piece of leather that is attached to the shoe with adhesive and reinforced by stitching along its edges.
 The sole overlaps and secures the unfinished edges of the shoe's exterior fabric.
 Pointe shoes may be manufactured with either scraped soles, which provide superior traction, or buffed soles, which have a smoother surface for reduced traction.

 Aesthetic appearance is of paramount importance for modern pointe shoes.
 To achieve an elegant appearance, the shoe's more decorative outer fabric is prominently featured, covering the maximum possible area of the shoe's visible surfaces.
 To this end, the sole is made of thin material to give it a minimal profile, and a margin of satin is artfully pleated around it so that the sole covers only part of the bottom of the shoe.
+Some manufacturers offer pleatless designs, which may give a cleaner appearance and a flatter area to balance on between the end of the sole and the platform.
+However, such differences are usually not visible from the audience in a traditional theatre performance setting.

 Shank

 The shank is covered by thin fabric, which in turn directly contacts the bottom of the dancer's foot.

 Shanks are typically made from leather, plastic, cardstock, or layers of glue-hardened burlap.
-The flexibility of a shank is determined by its thickness and the type of material used.
+The flexibility of a shank is determined by its thickness and the type of material used, and how it is attached to the rest of the shoe.
 A shank's thickness may be consistent throughout or it may vary along its length to produce different strengths at select points.
 For example, slits may be cut across a shank at demi-pointe to enhance roll through.
 Also, a shank's thickness may transition at some point along its length in order to implement differing strengths above and below the transition.
-Standard pointe shoes typically have a full shank, in which the shank runs the full length of the sole, or fractional (e.g., half or three-quarter) length shanks.
+Standard pointe shoes typically have a full shank, in which the shank runs the full length of the sole, or fractional (e.g., half or three-quarter) length shanks, which may be entirely absent further back in the shoe or have a decreased stiffness.
 Many pointe shoe manufacturers offer a choice of shank materials, and some will build shoes with customized shanks of varying stiffness and length.